 With the introduction of TSM, Tableau Server also introduced the ability to make certain topology changes or updates without restarting the server.
 These are known as dynamic topology changes, and are possible with the Backgrounder and VizQL Server processes.

-With version 2020.2.0 of Tableau Server, certain configuration changes can also be made dynamically.
+Beginning with version 2020.2.0 of Tableau Server, certain configuration changes can also be made dynamically using configuration keys.
 You can make dynamic topology changes at the same time you make dynamic configuration changes, without needing to restart Tableau server.
 For more information about dynamic configuration changes, see What's New and Changed in Tableau Server in What's New and Changed for 2020.2 in Tableau Server.

 To better understand why this might be useful, consider these examples: